siavash91/TC-DQN/README.md

 ## Abstract

 <div align="justify"> In this work, we study adaptive data-guided traffic planning and control using Reinforcement Learning.
 We shift from the plain use of classic methods towards state-of-the-art in deep RL community.
 We embed several recent techniques in our algorithm that improve the original DQN for discrete control and discuss the traffic-related interpretations that follow.
-We propose a novel DQN-based algorithm for Traffic Control (called TC-DQN+) as a tool for fast and more reliable traffic decision-making.
+We propose a novel DQN-based algorithm for Traffic Control (called TC-DQN<sup>+</sup>) as a tool for fast and more reliable traffic decision-making.
 We introduce a new form of reward function which is further discussed using illustrative examples with comparisons to traditional traffic control methods. </div> <br>

 <p float="left">
   &emsp;